 Receiving treatment for drug addiction is a step that many are willing to take.
 However, fear is a significant issue affecting those who want to go to drug rehab.
 Some of the common fears include:

 - Fear of losing friends

 - Uncertainty over how to live without drugs

-By far the last one is the greatest barrier to receiving drug addiction treatment, not only in Kentucky but the country as a whole.
-There is this fear that if you enroll for rehab, you might end up getting fired because of taking an extended absence from work as you seek treatment.
+By far, the last one is the greatest barrier to receiving drug addiction treatment, not only in Kentucky but in the country as a whole.
+There is this fear that if you enroll in rehab, you might end up getting fired because of taking an extended absence from work as you seek treatment.

 Thankfully, the FMLA addresses this very issue.

 The Family and Medical Leave Act – FMLA

 Deciding to go to drug rehab is a difficult choice and losing your job, as a result, is a steep price to pay.
 The good thing is the Family and Medical Leave Act (FMLA) covers your right to unpaid, job-protected leave for specific health reasons.
 But first, what is the FMLA?